 Once the ringer can cover to rounds and Call Changes and Kaleidoscope Ringing they can move on to covering to Plain Hunt.
 Let them stand behind the tenor ringer to learn to follow the ropesight.
 If the ringer finds difficulty in covering to Plain Hunt on 5 then it is possible to start with covering to hunting on 3 or 4 bells.

-You should ensure that your ringer is not merely memorising the pattern of bells coming to the back before they ring their first quarter peal and to be certain that he or she has developed the skill of covering make sure he or she can cover to touches of at least two different Double methods!
+You should ensure that your ringer is not merely memorising the pattern of bells coming to the back before they ring their first quarter peal.
+To be certain that they have developed the skill of covering make sure they can cover to touches of at least two different Doubles methods.

 Once your ringer has developed the ropesight for covering and following different bells while staying in the same place themselves they will be ready to move on to developing their ropesight whilst their bell is changing place.
-That is to say they will be ready to move on to learn to Plain Hunt.
+They will be ready to move on to learn to Plain Hunt.